 If it's a small amount, you can clean it yourself with store-bought products or tea tree oil, but don't use chlorine or bleach.

-"Looks like it works the first time, but it ends up coming back stronger or worse," Bailey said.
+It looks like it works the first time, but it ends up coming back stronger or worse.

-"The common misconception is: it doesn't have to be black mold to be bad mold," Bailey said.
+Any kind of mold can be dangerous.The common misconception is: it doesn't have to be black mold to be bad mold.